Leave your contact details and Get 3 Live Classes for Free

 Setting Realistic Goals for SAT Score Improvement

-Students need to establish practical SAT score targets because they help kids stay motivated throughout their preparation period.
-Students should pursue measurable enhancements while choosing particular points to boost instead of attempting to reach a full perfect score.
+Students need to have practical, realistic SAT score targets so they can stay motivated during their preparation period.
+They should understand their weak and strong points and work based on them, not just attempting to have a full perfect score.

 Q: Is a 1300 SAT score considered a good score for college admissions?